Paul92/cp_2020/README.md

 python run.py --direction_image direction_image.png --input images_directory --output output_directory
 ```

-All the processed images will be placed in outpu\_directory.
+All the processed images will be placed in the directory indicated by the `output\_directory` flag.
 Check `python run.py --help` for more options.

 ## Train new relighting model

 The training of the relighting models is based on the pix2pix framework.
 We provide a custom data preparation script.

- - Prepare the data.
-As required by the pix2pix framework, the input and target images should be side by side.
+ - The input and target images should be side by side.
 To merge them, run the following command:
 	```
 	python merger.py  --RIGHT_DIRECTION NW --TARGET ./4500_allDirToNW
 	```